ARte-team/ARte/README.md

 ## Contents
 - [Design](Design.md): a document that shows some details on the product/service from the user point of view.
 - [Architecture](Architecture.md): a document that includes details on the technical aspects of the product/service, including a high-level presentation of the conceptual architecture of the software and hardware components that make up the product/service, a description of the main software/hardware components, how these components interact and a network architecture.
 - [Evaluation](Evaluation.md): a document that provides details on how to evaluate the product/service, from a user experience point of view and from a technical point of view.
-The document needs to describe the evaluation methodology for both the overall system as well as each individual components for the technical/user dimensions.
+The document describes the evaluation methodology for both the overall system as well as each individual component for the technical/user dimensions.
 - [Presentation]() of the product/idea and the evaluation plan.
 - [Presentation]() of the technical approach and architecture.